Urban planner, landscape designer

 Focus

-Marijne enjoys mountain and water sports and sometimes writes poetry.
+In addition to her work at H+N+S, she is pursuing the PEP professional training.
+Marijne enjoys mountain and water sports and occasionally writes poetry.